Top 3 most beautiful Geodesic Dome projects in the world

 1. Geodesic Dome – Montreal Biosphere Museum (Quebec, Canada)

-Within the framework of the 1967 World's Fair taking place in Montreal, Canada, the US government commissioned genius inventor, engineer and architect Richard Buckminster Fuller to design the US pavilion.
-Richard Buckminster Fuller was also the creator geodesic dome with many applications to this day.
+For the 1967 World's Fair in Montreal, Canada, the US government commissioned the genius inventor, engineer and architect Richard Buckminster Fuller to design the US pavilion.
+Richard Buckminster Fuller is also the creator of the Geodesic Dome, which has many applications to this day.

-Steel frame of geodesic dome was originally covered with a layer of transparent acrylic, making the structure look like a giant sparkling jewel.
-Architect Fuller's original plan was to dismantle the frame system after the exhibition, but due to budgetary reasons, the building was still kept and the joints were no longer bolted but began to be welded together with together.
+The Geodesic Dome’s steel frame was originally covered in a transparent acrylic, making the structure look like a giant, sparkling gem.
+The original plan was to dismantle the frame after the exhibition, but for budget reasons, the structure was kept and the joints were no longer bolted together but began to be welded together.

 Geodesic Dome - Bảo tàng Montreal Biosphere (Quebec, Canada)